FedMT: Federated Learning with Mixed-type Labels

 \section{Introduction}

-Federated learning (FL) enables centers to jointly learn a model while keeping data at each center.
-It avoids the centralization of data which is restricted by regulations such as CCPA \citep{ccpa}, HIPAA~\citep{act1996health}, and GDPR~\citep{gdpr} and has gained popularity in various applications.
-The widely used FL methods, such as FedAvg~\citep{mcmahan2017communication}, FedAdam~\citep{reddi2020adaptive}, and others use iterative optimization algorithms to achieve jointly model training across centers.
-At each round, local center performs stochastic gradient descent (SGD) for several steps then centers communicate their current model weight to a central server to be aggregated.
+Federated learning (FL) allows centers to collaboratively train a model while maintaining data locally, avoiding the data centralization constraints imposed by regulations such as the California Consumer Privacy Act~\citep{ccpa}, Health Insurance Portability and Accountability Act~\citep{act1996health}, and the General Data Protection Regulation~\citep{gdpr}.
+This approach has gained popularity across various applications.
+Well-established FL methods, such as FedAvg~\citep{mcmahan2017communication}, employ iterative optimization algorithms for joint model training across centers.
+In each round, individual centers perform stochastic gradient descent (SGD) for several steps before communicating their current model weights to a central server for aggregation.

-When training a classifier in the classical FL setting, the datasets across all centers are annotated with the same labeling criterion.
-However, in real applications such as healthcare, standards for disease diagnosis may be different across clinical centers due to varying levels of expertise or technology available at different sites.
-For example, when diagnosing ADHD with brain imaging, the labels are usually acquired over a long period of behavior studies.
-Different centers may follow different diagnosis and statistical manuals~\citep{mckeown2015impact} and it is difficult to ask centers to relabel data using a unified criterion as some behavior studies cannot be repeated.
-This leads to different label spaces across centers.
-In addition, the center with the most complex labeling criterion, whose label space is desired for future prediction, typically only has limited labeled samples due to labeling difficulty or cost.
-In this paper, we aim to answer the following important question:
+In the conventional FL classification framework, a classifier is trained jointly, assuming the same labeling criterion across all participating centers.
+However, in real applications such as healthcare, the standards for disease diagnosis may be different across clinical centers due to the varying levels of expertise or technology available at different centers.
+Different centers may adhere to distinct diagnostic and statistical manuals~\citep{epstein2013changes,mckeown2015impact}, making it difficult to enforce a unified labeling criterion or perform relabeling, especially when labeling based on studies that cannot be replicated.
+Consequently, this results in disparate label spaces across centers.
+Furthermore, the center with the most intricate labeling criterion, crucial for future predictions thus referred as \emph{desired label space}, typically has a limited number of samples due to labeling complexity or associated costs.
+We consider this practical but underexplored scenario as learning from \emph{mixed-type labels} and aim to answer the following important question: